prometheus/docs/content/docs/specs/native_histograms.md

 current release v2.55 and v3.00.
 Update this section with the stable release, once it has happened.)

-Due to the pervasive nature of the native-histogram related changes, the documentation of those changes and explanation of the underlying concepts are widely distributed over various channels (like the documentation of affected Prometheus components, doc comments in source code, sometimes the source code
+Due to the pervasive nature of the changes related to native histograms, the documentation of those changes and explanation of the underlying concepts are widely distributed over various channels (like the documentation of affected Prometheus components, doc comments in source code, sometimes the source code